 In Order to Make Sekisui House the Happiest Company in the World, We Became the First Japanese Company to Conduct a Survey of Happiness Levels

 In order to realize our vision of “making home the happiest place in the world,” it is important that we first pursue employee happiness.
 Therefore, in November 2020, we conducted a survey of the happiness levels of all Sekisui House Group employees, numbering some 27,000.
-Under the supervision of Professor Takashi Maeno of Keio University Graduate School, the leading figure in happiness-centered management studies, we conducted Japan’s first survey that both measured the happiness of employees and the workplace from multiple perspectives and analyzed correlations.
-This method of visualizing the happiness of our workplaces will lead to concrete measures to pursue happiness for each and every employee.
-With this survey of happiness levels as a jumping-off point, we will continue to pursue more and more measures so that the happiness of our employees can lead to the happiness of the whole company, and of our customers and society at large.
+Under the supervision of Professor Takashi Maeno*, the leading figure in happiness-centered management studies, we conducted Japan’s first survey that both measured the happiness of employees and the workplace from multiple perspectives and analyzed correlations.
+In all the four surveys we have conducted since 2020, our employees’ overall Well-Being Circle happiness scores were higher than the average, and their scores have been on an increasing trend for four consecutive years.

 The Importance of Employee Happiness Levels to the Company